awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 **NOTE:** API Gateway requires literal values to be a quoted string, so you must include single quotes in the `Allow___` values\.
 For example, "'www\.example\.com'" is correct whereas "www\.example\.com" is not correct\.
 *Type*: String \| [CorsConfiguration](sam-property-api-corsconfiguration.md)
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `DefinitionBody`   <a name="sam-api-definitionbody"></a>
 OpenAPI specification that describes your API\.
 If neither `DefinitionUri` nor `DefinitionBody` are specified, SAM will generate a `DefinitionBody` for you based on your template configuration\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is similar to the `[Body](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-body)` property of an `AWS::ApiGateway::RestApi`\.
+*AWS CloudFormation Compatibility*: This property is similar to the `[Body](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-body)` property of an `AWS::ApiGateway::RestApi`\.
 If certain properties are provided, content may be inserted or modified into the DefinitionBody before being passed to CloudFormation\.
 Properties include `Auth`, `BinaryMediaTypes`, `Cors`, `GatewayResponses`, `Models`, and an `EventSource` of type Api on for a corresponding `AWS::Serverless::Function`\.

  `DefinitionUri`   <a name="sam-api-definitionuri"></a>
 AWS S3 Uri, local file path, or location object of the the OpenAPI document defining the API\.
 The AWS S3 object this property references must be a valid OpenAPI file\.
 If neither `DefinitionUri` nor `DefinitionBody` are specified, SAM will generate a `DefinitionBody` for you based on your template configuration\.